portdebarcelona/OpenInfoAPI-Ports/docs/Presentation.md

 # Project presentation

+This document is a brief introduction to the "Open Info API para Puertos" project, developed under the Ports 4.0 from Ports of Spain Tradetech Fund.

-Here follows a short presentation about goals and execution path of the project Also powerpoint presentation and youtube presentations used in initial steps.
+Below, is a powerpoint presentation and a youtube video made in the initial stages of the project.

 ### Powerpoint